tldr-pages/tldr/pages/common/pdfunite.md

 > PDF merging utility.

-- Merge 2 PDFs into a single PDF
+- Merge 2 PDFs into a single PDF:

 `pdfunite {{path/to/fileA.pdf}} {{path/to/fileB.pdf}} {{path/to/merged_output.pdf}}`